benjymous/annotations/sandman/sandman.52.md

 the vines from last issue's.
 The covers for "Worlds' End" have layers and multiple references just as the stories inside do.

 page 1 panel 2: "Necropolis": "city of the dead".
 "Litharge": lead monoxide -- perhaps a substance used as an embalming agent?
-           panel 3:  "Quinsy": suppurative tonsilitis.
+           panel 3:  "Quinsy": suppurative tonsillitis.
 Derived from the Greek "kunanche"; as we will see in issue 55, many of the names around Litharge seem to be Greek-derived.
 "Spartan quality goatskins": a reference to Trojans, a brand of condom.
            panel 4: "fusty": "smelling of the cask". panel 5: The uniformed ape resembles Prinado, a character from the earlier arc "A Game of You".
 They both also resemble organ grinder's monkeys, of course.
            panel 6: The OED  uses several quotations from people named
 Klaproth: Julius von Klaproth, an 18th century traveler and writer; and Martin Heinrich Klaproth, a chemist after whom some minerals are named.

 page 2 panel 2: Cluracan, as longtime _Sandman_ readers will recall, first appeared in the arc "The Season of Mists" -- 26:1, to be precise.

 page 3 panel 1: A noble family of Imperial Rome bore the name "Aurelius".
 The city of Aurelia seems to be modeled on Rome in a number of ways.
 "Carnifex": Latin for "executioner" (literally "meat-maker").

 The statue on the right resembles a real-life statue (of Apollo?
 Augustus Caesar? - can't remember).
 The statue was made, I think, by Michaelangelo.

 page 4 panel 5: We can infer that Aurelia's history has been similar to that of Italy; an empire has given way to a collection of city-states.

 page 5 panel 1: Nuala was given to Dream as a gift in that same issue #26.